rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 - ### Live Data:

 This concept is not new for android, this is a new way to see and observable object that was previously introduced with "androidx".
-With live data they introduce it a owner in order to know when to notify data depending of the owner lifecycle in order to manage consistent data and avid memory leaks.
+With live data they introduce it to an owner in order to know when to notify data depending on the owner lifecycle in order to manage consistent data and avoid memory leaks.
 A classic example: for an app it is important to keep the user data updated, if the user changes the name, avatar, permissions, etc... you can observe it and notify the app for those changes.

 - ### View Model:

-Is the one with the responsibility of provide and keep data save for the UI in each state of the lifecycle of the view or the app for example screen rotations or when the app gone to background or is sleeping, is the one who "talk" with the repository subscribe to  the repository response with LiveData, each view(Activity|Fragment not custom views or Adapters) should have a view model example:
+It's the one with the responsibility of providing and keeping data saved for the UI in each state of the lifecycle of the view or the app for example screen rotations or when the app has gone to background or is sleeping, it is the one who "talks" to the repository and subscribed to the repository response with LiveData, each view (Activity|Fragment not custom views or Adapters) should have a view model example:

 MainActivity.kt
 MainActivityViewModel.kt

-Nota that you needs to setup the view model with the View in order to register the view as the LifeCycle owner:
+Note that you need to setup the view model with the View in order to register the view as the LifeCycle owner:
-In the view(this case MainActivity):
+In the view (this case MainActivity):

 ``` kotlin
 val viewModel = ViewModelProviders.of(this)